ESIPFed/esiphub-dev/pangeo_management.md

  kubectl get pods -n esip-dev | grep "^dask-rsignell" | cut -d' ' -f1 | xargs kubectl delete pods -n esip-dev
 ```

-### Restart cluster
+### Restart existing JupyterHub cluster
-To restart the cluster, you need to have access to the `secret-config.yaml` file, which looks something like this:
+To restart or upgrade the cluster, you need to have access to the `secret-config.yaml` file, which looks something like this:
 ```
 (IOOS3) rsignell@gamone:~/github/pangeo/aws> more secret-config.yaml
 jupyterhub: